 VTS is honoring its 200th

 anniversary on October 15, 2023.
-As a contribution to this effort, Dr. Jefferson will preach 200 sermons locally, nationally, and internationally over the next five years leading up to our bicentennial celebration.
+As a contribution to this effort, Dr. Jefferson is currently preaching 200 sermons locally, nationally, and internationally in the years leading up to our Bicentennial Celebration.